Updated July 12, 2025

 Making an Informed Decision

 By carefully considering these factors, organizations can select the most appropriate testing method that aligns with their goals, resources, and system requirements.
-It is also worth noting that a combination of both black box and white box testing can be employed to achieve a comprehensive testing approach, leveraging the strengths of each method.
+It is also worth noting that a combination of black box and white box testing can be employed to achieve a comprehensive testing approach, leveraging the strengths of each method.

 The Future of Penetration Testing